 Come Into The Word

 Here is the secret sense of that problem: the emptiness within.
-That sense of entitlement Noah you began with, if you don’t work it you could be lost that way your entire life.
-And you will leave behind a legacy of mess.
-Your children — they will inherit a legacy of mess (9:25).
+That sense of entitlement Noah you began with (6:9), if you don’t move through that you could be lost that way your entire life.
+And you will leave behind a world of mess: your children – a legacy of mess (9:25).

 There is no filling a hunger that isn’t physical; that emptiness within Noah, we know that’s the root problem.
 You can’t drink enough you can’t drug enough you can’t eat enough you can’t spend enough you can’t fill enough a hunger that isn’t physical.
 The only antidote is spiritual, the perennial remedy, the real deal, a spiritual remedy.

 The clues are all in the Book, Noah.
-Come into the teivah, the Book invited you.
+Come into the teivah (7:1), the Book invited you.
 It means Word in addition to Ark.
-And if you didn’t know that or if you forgot, someone should have reminded you.
-Come into the Word.
+And if you didn’t know that or if you forgot, someone should have reminded you: Come into the Word.

 Noah, you could have walked into the Word, become a tzaddik in language, talked through all your complicated stuff because that is the enduring remedy.
 Talk it work it get honest about it confront it ultimately eclipse it.
 Grow beyond your limitations.
-Talk with your healers, let them mix medicines when you need that kind of help and deal with it.
+Talk with your healers, let them mix medicines when you need that kind of help – science and spirit — and deal with it.
+Go to any lengths.
 Enter the Word.
 That’s the healing power, the power in language.

 You could have become a tzaddik in loshen, Noah, a righteous person in language, and saved everyone.